0xD13/CEH-Prep-Guide/README.md

 ## CEH-Prep-Guide
 A collection of labs, tools, and study materials for CEH exam preparation.
-Includes practice environments, scripts, and resources for enumeration, exploitation, and privilege escalation to help master penetration testing skills.

 **Exam Date:** 2024/04/20